athompson-IDM/sphere_sampling/README.md

 The code runs in Matlab.
 Tested in R2019b.
 It might work in Octave but I haven't tested that yet.
 If it doesn't run in Octave as-is, it probably only needs minor tweaks, because it doesn't use any fancy Matlab toolboxes or anything and it's pretty vanilla.

-## Random sampling of uniformly distributed sphere of volume 1
+## Uniformly random sampling of sphere of volume 1

-This is where we sample a uniformly distributed sphere of volume 1 in dimension N.  We only measure x_1 for each sample.
+This is where we uniformly sample a sphere of volume 1 in dimension N.  We only measure x_1 for each sample.
 Then, we plot the distribution of values of x_1.

 If you run [sphere_sampling.m](sphere_sampling.m) (Matlab script), it will generate the following figures: